-General fish and invertebrate information would be similar to that described in Section 11.1.4, and includes a host of juvenile and adult fish and invertebrate MUS with year round residence.
-High concentrations of fish species noted include juvenile rabbitfish (April and May), adult bigeye scad (June through December), giant manta rays (January through December).
-The bumphead parrotfish, an ESA candidate species, is reported within Piti Bay MPA (NOAA 2005a) (Figure 11.1-12).
+General fish and abundance would be similar to those described in Section 11.1.4, and include a host of juvenile and adult fish and invertebrate MUS with year round residence.
+High concentrations of fish species noted include juvenile rabbitfish (April and May), adult bigeye scad (June - December), giant manta rays (January - December).
+The humphead parrotfish is reported within Piti Bay MPA (NOAA 2005a, and Figure 11.1-10).

 There are no reported sea turtle nesting beaches.
-Green sea turtles, and to a lesser degree, hawksbill turtles may be present in the coastal waters and the seagrass beds provide potential foraging habitat (NOAA 2005a and Figure 11.1-12).
+Green sea turtles, and to a lesser degree, hawksbill turtles may be present in the coastal waters and the seagrass beds provide potential foraging habitat (NOAA 2005a and Figure 11.1-10).